 To check the progress of individual jobs in a full synchronization, drill down on the Job Queue Entry Status, To Int.
 Table Job Status, or From Int.
 Table Job Status field in the CRM Full Synch.
 Review window.

-From the CRM Connection Setup window, you can get details about full synchronization at any time.
-From here, you can also open the Integration Table Mappings window to see details about the tables in Financials and in the Dynamics CRM solution that must be synchronized.
+From the Dynamics 365 Connection Setup window, you can get details about full synchronization at any time.
+From here, you can also open the Integration Table Mappings window to see details about the tables in Financials and in the Dynamics 365 for Sales solution that must be synchronized.